Interested in joining the ever-growing YES! network? Find all the information you need below!

 What other paperwork is necessary to be a team?

-- Besides the team registration, each team member is asked to fill out a 2019-20 Liability Release Form & Parent Information.
-We also require a final report describing your team’s activities in the spring.
-Report forms and processes vary annually and your coordinator will detail this information for your team at the appropriate time.
+- Besides the team registration, each team member is asked to fill out a liability release form.
+We also require a final report describing your team’s activities for judging and grant-reporting purposes.
+Report forms and processes vary from year to year; your coordinator will detail this information for your team at the appropriate time.